By Cindy Moy Carr, founder of mySysters

 For more information about glaucoma, visit the Glaucoma Foundation.

 The information and other content provided in this blog, website or in any linked materials are not intended and should not be considered, or used as a substitute for, medical advice, diagnosis or treatment.

 Cindy Moy Carr is the founder and CEO of Vorsdatter Limited which created mySysters, the first app for women in perimenopause.
-Cindy has worked as an attorney, estate and business planner, journalist and editor and is a published author, including the ABA’s Guide to Healthcare Law.
+Cindy is an attorney, journalist and author, including the ABA’s Guide to Healthcare Law.